Canine follicular dysplasia: Commonly affected breeds

-Atrophic follicular dysplasia / Pattern baldness
+Atrophic follicular dysplasia / pattern baldness

 In some breeds hair follicles in certain parts of the body become progressively miniaturized, analogous to what occurs in male pattern baldness in humans.
 It is most commonly seen in Dachshunds, Miniature Pinschers, and Chihuahuas.
 Affected areas become progressively more alopecic.
 The pattern of hairlessness that results is somewhat breed-dependent and sex dependent.
 In short-coated toy and miniature dogs, ventral neck, ventral chest, ventral abdomen and inner thighs are affected.
 In males, the pinnae (ear flaps) are affected.
 In Greyhounds, the thighs are affected as well as the ventral chest and abdomen.

 Cyclic follicular dysplasia

 Cyclic follicular dysplasia is also known as seasonal alopecia.
 It causes bilateral hair loss and hyperpigmentation of the flanks.
 The disease usually starts in the late fall or early spring, and can regrow in about six months, although the hair may be different in color or texture.
 Treatment with melatonin may result in hair regrowth sooner, so it is thought that the amount of daylight influences this condition.
-The dogs are affected between the ages of two to four years.
+The dogs are affected between the ages of two and four years.